CubeJerry/IgGM/README.md

 <div align="center">
-Slightly modified IgGM for usage on Milton HPC and compatibility with job submission script.
+Slightly modified IgGM for parallel processing on Milton HPC, greatly increasing the number of nanobodies produced.

 # IgGM: A Generative Model for Functional Antibody and Nanobody Design